Mustafa Er

 Mustafa Er (born 11 January 1980) is a Turkish football coach and former player.

 Professional career

-A youth academy product of Bursaspor, Mustafa made his professional debut for Bursaspor in a 5-2 Süper Lig loss to Gaziantepspor on 20 March 1999.
-Mustafa transferred to Konyaspor from Bursaspor, becoming a stalwart in the midfield for the team.
+A youth academy product of Bursaspor, Er made his professional debut for Bursaspor in a 5-2 Süper Lig loss to Gaziantepspor on 20 March 1999.
+Er transferred to Konyaspor from Bursaspor, becoming a stalwart in the midfield for the team.

 Managerial career

-After his retirement from football, Mustafa became a youth coach at Bursaspor, and worked his way up to assistant manager.
-On 10 April 2018, Mustafa was appointed interim manager of Bursaspor after Paul Le Guen was sacked.
+After his retirement from football, Er became a youth coach at Bursaspor, and worked his way up to assistant manager.
+On 10 April 2018, Er was appointed interim manager of Bursaspor after Paul Le Guen was sacked.